Qarik-Group/docker-buildx-resource/README.md

 This Concourse CI resource otherwise the same as the popular [docker-image-resource](https://github.com/concourse/docker-image-resource).

-The initial implementation removed many options from the build/out implementation.
-These may be added back in future.
+The initial implementation removed many options from the build/out implementation for which I could not yet determine the equivalent feature for multi-arch support.
+I may need to switch to interacting directly with the registry via its API.
+For example https://stackoverflow.com/a/38362476/36170.

-If you want "push only" features, then use [docker-image-resource](https://github.com/concourse/docker-image-resource).

 ## Source Configuration